 Department of Malicious VaguenessMVP

 The Department of Malicious Vagueness is a social roguelite combining elements from Papers Please and Slay the Spire set in an afterlife DMV where doing your job too well gets you promoted out of existence and slacking off gets you fired into oblivion.
-Balance bureaucratic efficiency with quiet rebellion as you manipulate metaphysical paperwork, while maintaining your existence in purgatory.

 - Engine: Unity